Janakipriya0606/Xelron-assessment/part3_prompt_preparation.md

 3.1.3 Acceptance Criteria

-1. When a Kafka broker connection fails temporarily, the system should retry communication without crashing the application.
+1.When a Kafka broker connection fails temporarily, the system should retry communication without crashing the application.

-2. Async producer and consumer tasks should terminate cleanly after cancellation or connection interruption.
+2.Async producer and consumer tasks should terminate cleanly after cancellation or connection interruption.

 3.The implementation should prevent hanging asyncio tasks during broker failures or timeout scenarios.